jboetticher/moon-jelly/moon-jelly-ext/src/modules/README.md

 # Modules
 The modules feature of Moon Jelly allows for the development of additonal features and integrations.
 The Slate module, for instance, streamlines the process of publishing a Slate-hosted file directly onto the Ocean Market.
 Users can utilize the module from within the extension itself, as well as within their Slate account.
-Slate a Filecoin-based decentralized file hosting service (see https://slate.host/ for details on Slate and Filecoin).
+Slate is a Filecoin-based decentralized file hosting service (see https://slate.host/ for details on Slate and Filecoin).

 ## Quick Start
 For a working example of a module, see the slate module.